jwtd/ekm-omnimeter/README.md

 and 2 controllable 50 mA at 12 volts relay outputs that can toggle 120v circuits when connected to their [EKM Switch120 power cord](http://www.ekmmetering.com/ekm-metering-products/accessories/switch120.html).

 TODO:
-* Cast values to their proper type and precision
 * Add specs
 * Add daemon to monitor meter's output at regular intervals